swift-server/swift-aws-lambda-runtime/Examples/Streaming/README.md

 ### Invoke your Lambda function

 To invoke the Lambda function, use `curl` with the AWS Sigv4 option to generate the signature.

+Read the [AWS Credentials and Signature](../README.md/#AWS-Credentials-and-Signature) section for more details about the AWS Sigv4 protocol and how to obtain AWS credentials.

+When you have the `aws` command line installed and configured, you will find the credentials in the `~/.aws/credentials` file.

 ```bash
 URL=https://ul3nf4dogmgyr7ffl5r5rs22640fwocc.lambda-url.us-east-1.on.aws/
 REGION=us-east-1